 In other words, you can make as little as $1,000,000 a year, to buy a $5 million home.
 Your minimum income should also be consistent over the next several years.
 However, without a large cash buffer, you will feel stressed and a little paranoid during the initial years of ownership.

 Having a $4 million mortgage after putting $1 million down is a lot.
-At a 3% mortgage rate, we’re talking a monthly payment of $16,864.
-That’s $202,368 in yearly mortgage payments, before paying taxes.
+At a 3% mortgage rate, we're talking a monthly payment of $16,864.
+That's $202,368 in yearly mortgage payments, before paying taxes.
+But people who buy five million dollar houses generally put way more down than just 20%.

 If you pay a total effective tax rate of 32%, then you would need to earn $297,600 in gross income just to pay $202,368 a year in mortgage payments.
 Then, of course, you've got to pay for everything else in life.